 Sport specific fitness is something that's very unique and hard to replicate away from actually playing sport.
 Now depending on your sport and the position you play will vary as to whether this drill is purely specific to you but this simple drill is a great way to replicate the movement patterns and the intensity of most team and ball sports.

 Ideally, you'll do this work out on a basketball court with a level, even floor but over the holidays it can be hard to get access.

 A soccer pitch, a football field, running track, anything like that will do the job.
 Just make sure it's even and check for any potholes before you start.

 If you’re at an oval you are going to need to set up cones or markers.
 The sideline should be 25 to 30 meters long.
 While the baseline is 15 to 16 meters long.
 You'll also need to mark the halfway points of the sideline. (approximate distances are fine)

 Then a full and thorough warm-up (scroll to the bottom of our website to download the PDF for free).

 You'll also need some form of interval timer. given the multiple parts of the workout and the quarters we have built our own interval timer, which is available for free on both Apple and Android.

 The workout has four quarters.
 Each consisting of;

-- and then three minutes of as many rounds as possible of the game fit circuit.
+- Three minutes of as many rounds as possible of the Game Fit circuit.